 One of Germany’s most famous festivities and the world’s largest fair, Oktoberfest is a 15-day celebration of Bavarian beer.
 More than six million people come to drink beer, eat chicken legs and pork sausages, and engage in general revelry.
 Join them from 21 September–October 2019.

 October: Frankfurt Book Fair

 The world’s largest trade fair for books dates all the way back to 15th century, when Johannes Gutenberg first invented movable type just a few kilometers away from Frankfurt.
 Soon after, local booksellers held the first book fair.
-The Frankfurt Book Fair (Frankfurter Buchmesse) is now primarily for people in the industries surrounding books, although it does have some more layman-accessible events, such as its award for the oddest book title of the year.
+The Frankfurt Book Fair (Frankfurter Buchmesse) is now primarily for people in the industries surrounding books.
+It does have some more layman-accessible events, though, such as its award for the oddest book title of the year.
 In 2019, the Frankfurt Book Fair is held 16–20 October.

 11 November: St. Martin’s Day